-If your basement has been flooded, it may or may not need to be re-water-proofed.
-If possible, use fans to help proofed.
-If Famous Joes in Biloxi possible, use after Hurricane Katrina dry out the basement and wait until the next heavy rain to see if there is a leak before contracting a waterproofing contractor.
+If your basement has been flooded, it may or may not need to be rewaterproofed.
+If Famous Joes in Biloxi possible, use after Hurricane Katrina fans to help dry out the basement and wait until the next be heavy rain to see if take there is a leak before contracting a waterproofing contractor.

-Do some research and get several opinions as to how the problem can be be handled before you take any action.
+• Do some research and get several opinions as to how the problem can be be handled before you take any action.

-- Ask the waterproofing contractor for a written analysis of the problem, details on how they intend to correct it and a breakdown of all costs before you sign a contract. - Review the terms of the written guarantee before agreeing to have the work done and note which conditions are - and are not covered.
-Remember, only those basement areas that are water proof treated will be covered. - Under most circumstances, the pressure pumping method of waterproofing is usually not effective and should not be used unless you have a verified engineer's analysis stating it is the most effective method to correct the problem.
+- Ask the waterproofing contractor for a written analysis of the problem, details on how they intend to correct it and a breakdown of all costs before you sign a contract. - Review the terms of the written guarantee before agreeing to have the work done and note which conditions are and are not covered.
+Remember, only those basement areas that are water proof treated will be covered.

+Under most circumstances, the pressure pumping method of waterproofing is usually not effective and should not be used unless you have a verified engineer's analysis stating it is the most effective method to correct the problem.